neaeraconsulting/j2735-ffm-java/README.md

 ```

 where the `/headers` directory contains the generated C headers, and `asnapplication` is the platform-dependent name
-of the native library (which on linux is the file name minus the `lib` prefix).
+of the native library (which on linux is the file name minus the `lib` prefix), and the `java-src` directory receives
+the generated source.